sxtyzy200000104/gitskills/new_readme.txt

 create a new file
-create a branch is quick
+create a branch is quick &simple